How to Fix a Stuck Shutter on a Film Camera

 Q: Why Is My Film Camera Shutter Stuck?

 A: There are a variety of reasons why your film camera shutter could get stuck.
 It might be that the batteries in your battery pack died, and it’s no longer getting power from them to operate.
 You may have left your lens cap on when you were shooting photos, which caused the electricity to stay off while the shutter was open.
 Or You may have accidentally pulled the film back into its tube while it was still exposed and didn’t realize it, which caused a few shots to be lost because of the lack of light hitting your film.
+In any case, there are a few things you can do to get your shutter unstuck.

 Conclusion: